Garlic Butter Baked Scallops Easy Gourmet Delight

 Serving Suggestions and Pairings

 Garlic butter baked scallops pair well with many sides.
 Try serving them with a fresh salad or steamed veggies.
 A light pasta dish also complements the scallops nicely.
 For drinks, a crisp white wine enhances the flavors.
-You can check the Full Recipe for more ideas on how to enjoy this meal.

 Storage Info